Agreement on the mutual recognition of conformity assessments: (MRAs)

 - Double checks

-- Uncertainty about possible rejection due to minor differences in testing or verification, and their costly correction
+- Uncertainty about possible rejection due to minor differences in testing or verification, and their costly corrections

-- Delays in the placement of products until they are ready for the market.
+- Delays in placing products on the market.

-All of these trade facilitation measures are carried out without affecting the legal requirements in both countries.
+All these trade facilitations take place without affecting the legal requirements in both countries.

-What role do the conformity assessment bodies (CABs) for CE-certified products play in the MRA?
+What role do Conformity Assessment Bodies (CABs) play for CE-certified products under the MRA?

-Under the mutual recognition agreements, the regulatory authorities of the Member States may designate notified bodies in their own territory.
-The corresponding lists of notified laboratories, inspection bodies and conformity assessment bodies both in the EU and in the third country are included in the mutual recognition agreements.
+Under the mutual recognition agreements, Member States' regulatory authorities can designate notified bodies within their own territory.
+The corresponding lists of notified laboratories, inspection bodies, and conformity assessment bodies, both in the EU and in the third country, are included in the mutual agreements.
 Links to the existing lists are included in this document.

 Which countries have concluded agreements with the EU on the mutual recognition of conformity assessments?